 In progress:

-- Common Enough Knowledge and Collective Action, with Thomas Ågotnes.
+- Common Enough Knowledge and Collective Action (extended version), with Thomas Ågotnes.

 2023:

-- Comparing Dynamic Operators for Social Networks, with Edoardo Baccini, accepted for Theoretical Aspects of Rationality and Knowledge (TARK) 2023, Oxford 28-30 June 2023.
+Comparing Dynamic Operators for Social Networks, with Edoardo Baccini, Proceedings of Theoretical Aspects of Rationality and Knowledge (TARK) 2023, Oxford 28-30 June 2023.

-- Limited Voting for More Diversity, with Maaike Los and Davide Grossi, accepted for the 9th International Conference on Computational Social Choice (COMSOC 2023), Beersheba, July 3-5 2023.
+Limited Voting for More Diversity?, with Maaike Venema-Los and Davide Grossi, accepted for the 9th International Conference on Computational Social Choice (COMSOC 2023), Beersheba, July 3-5 2023.

 2022: